Parent Links

 When will you next review your Pupil Premium strategy?

-We review our Pupil Premium strategy on an annual basis and update the Pupil Premium policy annually in December.
+We review our Pupil Premium strategy on an annual basis and update the Pupil Premium policy annually in November.
 The impact of Pupil Premium expenditure is reviewed on a termly basis following assessment rounds and is discussed by the Senior Leadership Team and linked trustee.
 Pupil Premium is a standing agenda item on the weekly Senior Leadership Team meeting.

 Where can I get more information?